-Many people believe that it was after she married her third husband that LaLaurie's violent instincts kicked in.
+Many people believe that it was after she married her third husband that LaLaurie's virulent instincts kicked in.
 Whatever the reason, she was known to openly flog her slaves for even the most trivial of perceived slights.
-Even given the abhorrent standards of behavior towards slaves in her time and place, this was considered extreme, and her behavior got her investigated for cruelty to slaves in 1828, 1829, and 1832.
+Even given the abhorrent standards of behavior towards slaves in her time and place, this was considered extreme, and her behavior got her investigated for cruelty in 1828, 1829, and 1832.

-Some historians believe her worst tortures may have been exaggerated over time as her tale became a legend, but even contemporary news reports of the area paint a terrifying picture.
-With this collection of gruesome facts, you'll come to meet one of the most disturbing people who ever walked the face of the earth, and one who never faced any recrimination for the brutal torture that she doled out.
+Some historians believe her worst actions may have been exaggerated over time as her tale became a legend, but even contemporary news reports of the area paint a terrifying picture.
+With this collection of gruesome facts, you'll come to meet one of the most disturbing people who ever walked the face of the earth, and one who never faced any recrimination for the brutality she doled out.

-After Madame LaLaurie's mansion caught fire and the people of New Orleans rushed to save the slaves who were trapped inside, they found some truly disturbing human "experiments" locked in the attic of the house. “[A] victim [of the 1834 fire who] obviously had her arms amputated and her skin peeled off in a circular pattern, making her look like a human caterpillar,” and another who had had her limbs broken and reset “at odd angles so she resembled a human crab.”
+After Madame LaLaurie's mansion caught fire and the people of New Orleans rushed to save the slaves who were trapped inside, they found some truly disturbing human "experiments" locked in the attic of the house.
+According to Kalila Katherina Smith's book Journey Into Darkness: Ghosts and Vampires of New Orleans:

-One of the most brutal forms of torment that LaLaurie exacted on her slaves was not only disgusting, but it proves that she likely didn't act alone.
-After breaking into the Madame's attic to save slaves during the fire that ended her reign as the torture queen of New Orleans, people found one woman who had had her mouth stuffed with animal excrement and her lips sewn shut.
+One of the most brutal forms of torment that LaLaurie exacted on her slaves indicates that it's possible she didn't act alone.
+After breaking into the Madame's attic to save slaves, rescuers found one woman with animal waste confined in her mouth, as someone had sewn her lips shut.

 Many of LaLaurie's slaves were horrifically mangled, with bones that had been many times broken and reset.
 When the attic was finally opened up, one woman was discovered missing her arms and legs.
 Another woman had had her bones twisted and broken in order to fit her inside a tiny metal cage meant for dogs.
-Both women were still alive.